AntonyQuang/Fire-Radiation-Calculator/README.md

 # Status and Roadmap

-The application is currently in a functional state, but there is still room for improvement and new features to be added.
-The project roadmap includes transferring the database to a PostgreSQL database format, improving the website scalability, and integrating email functions.
+The application is currently in a functional state, having already been used in a professional environment, but there is still room for improvement and new features to be added.
+The project roadmap includes adding compatibility for more train types and visual updates.